JuneMinazuki/ManisAI/README.md

 This model is train using over 5000 images from the Internet, members' camera and dataset of kuih of Kaggle

 ## Report of the newest model:
+Thanks to my friends for helping me in my development of this model.

+Ze Xuan, Shi Wei & Terence Chan

+## Report of the newest model:
 ### ✅ Overall Accuracy: 0.9974

 ### 📊 Per-class metrics: